mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 Everyone knows what "continuous integration" is, right?
 That's where you run [Jenkins][jenkins] or [TeamCity][teamcity] on a server so it can build and test your code every time a developer pushes some commits, right?

+### A More Nuanced View

+The point of this post is not to sell you on the one true branching strategy for git.
+In fact, I hope I've led you to the opposite conclusion: there are multiple viable strategies for avoiding mege problems and that each strategy has its own tradeoffs.

+In practice, there are way more strategies than I've mentioned, if for no other reason than that you can combine any of the above strategies in different ways.
+For example, many people use feature toggles in conjunction with feature branches so that you get the code review benefits of feature branches while preventing any branch (even if the associated code is not ready to release) from sticking around longer than a single story.
+Personally, when working on a team with a continuous integration branch, I like to use short lived branches (< 1 day) as a staging area until I have a logical commit that I rebase onto the integration branch.

+### tl;dr

+There are

 ### Bonus Content: Michael's Guide To Merge vs Rebase Hygiene